-> RELATED PARTY TRANSACTION:
+RELATED PARTY TRANSACTION:

-All Related Party Transactions, that were entered during the Financial Year under review were on an arm's length basis, in the ordinary course of business and are in compliance with the applicable provisions of the Companies Act and the Listing Regulations.
+All Related Party Transactions that were entered during the Financial Year under review were on an arm's length basis, in the ordinary course of business and are in compliance with the applicable provisions of the Companies Act, 2013 and the Listing Regulations.
 There were no materially significant Related Party Transactions made by the Company during the year that required shareholders' approval under Regulation 23 of the SEBI (Listing Obligations and Disclosures Requirements) Regulation 2015.

-Prior approval of audit committee is obtained for All Related Party Transactions.
+All related party transactions were placed before the Audit Committee for their review and approval.
+Prior approval of audit committee is obtained for all Related Party Transactions.
 Prior omnibus approval of the Audit Committee is obtained for the transactions which are repetitive in nature or when the need for these cannot be foreseen in advance.